yetulaxman/gromacs-notebook/README2.md

 <img src="./Puhti_login.png" width="80%">

-3. Once login is successfull, select "Courses" on the top menu bar and then click "Gromacs course".
-Fill all the necessary information ( e.g., select your CSC project, partition (sinteractive or small), computing resources among others) and then click "Launch"
+3. Once login is successfull, select "Apps" on the top menu bar and then click "Gromacs course".
+Fill all the necessary information ( e.g., select your CSC project, partition (use "small" when using reservation), computing resources among others) and then click "Launch"
 4. Upon successful launching a job, you can see the following window:

 <img src="./course_envi.png" width="100%">

 5. Click on "Connect to VNC" to launch GUI desktop to then VMD (see below picture)
 <img src="./vmd.png" width="100%">
-7. Agian on OoD job page, click on "Connect to Jupyter" to launch Gromacs notebook.
+7. Again on OoD job page, click on "Connect to Jupyter" to launch Gromacs notebook.